Basil Thomson: Metropolitan Police

 In June 1913, Thomson was appointed Assistant Commissioner "C" (Crime) of London's Metropolitan Police, which made him the head of the Criminal Investigation Department (CID) at New Scotland Yard.
-When World War I broke out in 1914, the CID found itself acting as the enforcement arm for Britain's military intelligence apparatus: while the newly formed Secret Service Bureau (later known as MI6, the Secret Intelligence Service), and the intelligence arms of the War Office and the Admiralty, collected intelligence on suspected spies in Britain, they had no arrest powers.
+When World War I broke out in 1914, the CID found itself acting as the enforcement arm for Britain's counter-intelligence apparatus: while the newly formed Secret Service Bureau and the intelligence arms of the War Office and the Admiralty, collected intelligence on suspected spies in Britain, they had no arrest powers.
 As head of CID, Thomson was involved in the arrests in several high-profile espionage cases, including Lieutenant Carl Hans Lody and establishing himself a reputation as a "spycatcher".
-Thomson worked closely with the MI5, especially the MI5(g) headed by Vernon Kell and his work was key in dealing with the Indian nationalist movement in Europe.
+Thomson worked closely with the Secret Service Bureau's domestic wing (which eventually became the Security Service, MI5) under Vernon Kell and especially the MI5(g) section that dealt with the Indian nationalist movement in Europe.

 Since the existence of the latter organisation was not acknowledged at the time, Thomson controversially claimed a large proportion of the credit in the successful British counter-espionage operations.
 In his memoirs, The Scene Changes, Thomson acknowledges only the works of Robert Nathan, who worked closely with him, and was involved in the interrogation of a number of Indian revolutionaries who worked with German Intelligence during the war.
 Thomson and Nathan's work at the time was key in identifying the plans by Ghadar Party and the Indian Independence Committee to assassinate Lord Kitchener in 1915 through an associate of Har Dayal, Gobind Behari Lal, as well as identifying the outlines of the Indian revolutionary conspiracy.
 Their efforts at the time also resulted in the capture of Harish Chandra (who was associated with the Berlin Committee), and he was successfully turned into a double agent.
 Thomson's efforts were also key in uncovering the first concrete evidence of Turco-German agents operating in the Middle East and attempting to destabilise Afghanistan and British India.